Openscapes/approach-guide/champions/pre-cohort-engage.md

 -   **Please share any relevant projects you might have worked on** (links appreciated)

--   **Have you attended an "open" event before?** For example through the National Center for Ecological Analysis and Synthesis (NCEAS), Mozilla, or The Carpentries?
+-   **Have you attended an "open" event before?** For example through the NASA Cloud Hackathon, Pangeo, Mozilla, The Carpentries, or National Center for Ecological Analysis and Synthesis (NCEAS)?
 Please share.

 -   **Openscapes is committed to providing a welcoming community for all participants.** One of our priorities is to support and amplify the diversity of researchers participating in open science.
 Therefore, we strongly encourage applications from women, people of colour, LGBTQ, differently-abled individuals, and any other underrepresented minorities in research.
 If you identify with any of these groups and wish to share this information with us, or wish to share specific needs that would help make your experience participating in this remote workshop series easier or more comfortable, please use the box below. (optional)